International Patient-Physician Summit on Waldenstrom’s macroglobulinemia

 Phase II Study of the CD38-antibody Daratumumab in previously treated WM patients

-Session XI - Associated and Secondary Malignancy Risks in WM Patients
+Session IX Associated and Secondary Malignancy Risks in WM Patients

 Alessandra Tedeschi (Italy) and Stathis Kastritis (Greece)